SELECT sqltext.TEXT,

 FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_TYPE = 'BASE TABLE'

--- CREATE XML FORMAT FILE
+-- CREATE XML FORMAT FILEPRINT '--XML FORMAT FILE'

 SELECT 'bcp "' +QUOTENAME( TABLE_CATALOG ) + '.' + QUOTENAME( TABLE_SCHEMA )